Ances-ley/suno-music-library/README.md

 A: **Yes.** No ads, no premium, no tricks.
 Just sharing between creators.

 **Q: Who made this?**
-A: Me (a Suno creator like you) with the help of **Claude** (Anthropic's AI).
+A:**Claude** (Anthropic's AI).
 I needed a tool, Claude coded it for me, I'm sharing it.
 That's it! 🎉

 **Q: Can I share / modify it?**
 A: **Absolutely!** Do what you want with it.
 If you share it elsewhere, just mention it was created with Claude, that's cool.
 But you're not obligated.